In this guide

 Who can ask for an adjournment or postponement?Back to top

-We can apply for a postponement or adjournment, the nurse or midwife can apply, or a Chair or Committee can decide for themselves that a postponement or adjournment is needed.
+We can apply for a postponement or adjournment, the nurse, midwife or nursing associate can apply, or a Chair or Committee can decide for themselves that a postponement or adjournment is needed.

-If we haven’t yet sent a formal notice of hearing to the nurse or midwife, the decision to postpone a hearing is made by a senior member of our staff.
+If we haven’t yet sent a formal notice of hearing to the nurse, midwife or nursing associate, the decision to postpone a hearing is made by a senior member of our staff.

 If a notice of hearing has been sent, the decision to postpone a case is made by a Chair of the Committee.1 Where it’s needed, we’ll arrange for a preliminary meeting to consider the application and any representations from the parties in support or opposition to the application.

-The decision to adjourn proceedings is made by a panel of the Committee considering the allegations against the nurse or midwife and can be made at any stage during the hearing.2
+The decision to adjourn proceedings is made by a panel of the Committee considering the allegations against the nurse, midwife or nursing associate and can be made at any stage during the hearing.2

 Deciding whether to adjourn or postponeBack to top